Dartmouth Castle

 Here at Dartmouth, with its long naval tradition stretching back to the mustered fleets for the Crusades, the merchants of late fourteenth century Dartmouth felt vulnerable to attack, and so the castle was built with artillery in mind, one of the first to have been so.

-More properly a fort, it juts out into the Dart estuary guarding the town from the French during the Middle Ages, the Napoleonic Wars and was again brought into service during both World Wars.
-Like Tintagel in Cornwall, it clings to the cliff and is protected by it, concentrating its defence out towards the water.
+More properly a fort, it juts out into the Dart estuary guarding the town against the French during the Middle Ages, and the Napoleonic Wars, and was again brought into service during both World Wars.
+Like Tintagel in Cornwall, it clings to the cliff and is protected by it, concentrating its defense out towards the water.

 Dartmouth Castle – Visitor info